Nickchapman3773/Uranium-Fever/README.md

 - Sweet6Shooter for extensive balance related planning, patch making, and general willingness to help in any and all ways.
 - Salamand3r for allowing inclusion of a nearly identical iteration of New Vegas Visual Renewal and his new SALVO compression and BSA packing process, as well as advising on hardware related considerations.
 - Stentorious for making patches, updating several of his mods specifically for Uranium Fever, and advising on many UI elements and animations.
+- Very for simultaneously being the official Uranium Fever mascot and our biggest cheerleader.
+And I guess also for helping me figure out Github ;).
 - InTheGrave and Shabby Pirate for extensive advising on compression and BSA packing to optimize the list.
 - Vish for ample troubleshooting in both wabbajack creation and mod organizer 2 functionality (as well as helping troubleshoot my broken ram xD).
 - My broken ram for making the compilation process a little extra spicy.